-A quick test on the data gathered from one of our promotions in 2018, we examined 37 of those groups and found 609 accounts that already in our blacklist, another 3100 accounts on our watch list and found an unseen fraud pattern which is more valuable to us.
-One problem of AAE though (and also most of the other deep learning networks), is that the results remain unexplainable, which means we cannot directly use AAE to come up with decisions, but it’s shown that AAE has good representation of high dimensional data, with which we exploit to have a good clustering and further analyze the data and discover a certain undiscovered fraud patterns.
-Moreover, from the test result, it also helped cut the false alarm rate by 6%
+One problem of AAE (and also most of the other deep learning networks) is that the results remain unexplainable, which means the company cannot directly use AAE to come up with decisions, but AAE has good representation of high dimensional data, which can be exploited to create a good clustering and further analyze the data and discover certain undiscovered fraud patterns.
+Moreover, from the test result, it also helped cut the false alarm rate by 6%.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org